 - Don’t know how to interact with other co-workers or understand team dynamics because they spent so much time studying during high school and college.

 There are times that I agree with this train of thought, but I know a lot of social misfits that didn’t pull off a 4.0 GPA and a lot of immature brats with a 3.2’s.
 Yes, JD Rockefeller, Abe Lincoln, and Bill Gates, didn’t pull a 4.0, but my bet is that most of us are not anywhere close to these individuals.
-The smartest, most well-rounded guy I know didn’t finish college.
+The smartest, most well-rounded guy I know didn’t finish college and I felt honored to report to him.
+I learned more from him than anyone else.
 Dropping out of college didn’t cause him to become successful.
 College was literally slowing him down.
-I have seen 4.0 rocks stars and 4.0 social misfits in the working world, that being said. . .
+I have seen 4.0 rocks stars and 4.0 social misfits in the working world, that being said,

 A high GPA listed on a resume will always catch my attention and force me to take a closer look at the candidate.